-If parents of Prep pupils know that they will not be able to collect their children promptly when school ends they are invited to book them in to After School Care.
-A snack tea will be served and, if time permits, the children can play board games, read, do their homework or play outside, under supervision, if the weather is suitable.
+If parents of Prep pupils know that they will not be able to collect their children promptly when school ends they are invited to book them into After School Care.
+A sandwich tea will be served and the children can choose from a variety of activities or do their homework or play outside, under supervision, if the weather is suitable.
 The direct line for use after 3.50 pm is 0114 2670407.

-Parents are asked to ensure that their children are collected by 6.00 pm
+Parents are asked to ensure that their children are collected by 6.00 pm Persistent late collection may jeopardise your child's future position at After School Care.